Sex Therapy

 What We Work On

-We love each other but have mismatched libidos.
-Desire differences between partners can quietly reshape an entire relationship – who initiates, who avoids, who feels rejected, who feels pressured.
+- Mismatched libidos.
+Desire differences can quietly reshape an entire relationship – who initiates, who avoids, who feels rejected, who feels pressured.
 We work on understanding the dynamic between you, not just negotiating the numbers.
-That means looking at what each person is bringing to the equation and what’s built up between you over time.

-I worry about how things will go.
-The anxiety that builds around sex – about whether your body will cooperate, about disappointing a partner, about initiating and being turned down – can become its own obstacle.
-We understand where that anxiety is coming from and work on creating conditions where sex feels less like a performance and more like something you can actually be present for.
+- Performance anxiety.
+When worry about how things will go becomes its own obstacle, something has shifted that’s worth understanding.
+We work on creating conditions where sex feels less like a test and more like something you can actually be present for.

-I have desires or questions I’ve never talked about.
-Things you’ve never said out loud because you weren’t sure how they’d land.
-Curiosities you’ve pushed aside.
-Questions about who you are sexually and what you actually want.
-Nothing is off the table here and nothing will shock me.
+- Desires or questions you’ve never voiced.
+Things you’ve never said out loud because you weren’t sure how they’d land – curiosities pushed aside, questions about who you are sexually and what you actually want.
+Nothing is off the table and nothing will shock me.

-Something feels out of control around sex.
-When sexual behavior feels secretive, compulsive, or at odds with your values, that’s worth exploring carefully – without shame and without judgment.
+- Behavior that feels out of control.
+When sex feels compulsive, secretive, or at odds with your values, that’s worth exploring carefully – without shame and without judgment.

-Past experiences are affecting intimacy now.
-Old experiences – including ones that were never labeled as trauma – can shape how safe your body feels in intimacy.
-We go slowly and carefully here, at whatever pace feels manageable.
+- Past experiences affecting intimacy now.
+Old experiences, including ones never labeled as trauma, can shape how safe your body feels in intimacy.
+We go slowly here, at whatever pace feels manageable.

 Midlife, Menopause, and Intimacy Changes